kirbysayshi/ghost-high-fiver/README.md

 Also make a Delayed component/system that is basically a relative scheduler.
 Made a "boot sequence" with it, with some hacky text manipulation for a RAM checksum :D

 Feeling good about this again.
 Scene manager + ECS manager are making things feel possible and experimental again!

+### 2018-09-05

+Tried to fix font rendering.
+Don't have a solution, but somewhat understand the problem: scaling up the canvas causes pixels to be irregular.
+Still investigating.

+### 2018-09-06

+Solution to font rendering might be to have an even smaller base resolution.
+Going with 128px for now.
+Spent tons of time trying to get viewport ratios correct.
+Was doing impossible math before I relaized at least some sort of ratio needs to be hard coded.

+I may revisit viewport ratios and attempt http://sbcgamesdev.blogspot.com/2015/04/phaser-tutorial-manage-different-screen.html?m=1, but it's probably not worth it.
+What good is an amazing viewport if there's no game!?

+TODO: Not sure SpriteScreen serves a purpose anymore, since it seems like the wrong abstraction for layouts, and just adds confusion to the debugging of pixels.